KilianKistenbroker/Journey-Up/README.md

 README files of the respective packages for a basic understanding of how the classes will interact with each other.

-This project isn't intended for commercial use.
+This project isn't intended for commercial use, so feel free to use whatever you find useful.